brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 3. *If you do not have PNI server access*, install a local version of `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/MacOsX>`_.

-4. *Optional: If you are working on your home institution's server*: If `Singularity <https://sylabs.io/singularity/>`_ is available on your server, you can use it to build your own heudiconv Singularity image that can live on your instiution's server.
+4. *Optional: If you are working on your home institution's server*: If `Singularity <https://sylabs.io/singularity/>`_ is available on your server, you can use it to build your own heudiconv Singularity image that can live on your institution's server.

 .. code-block:: bash